SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-21-how-to-become-a-better-git.markdown

 # Getting Started Contributing

-Right, so you found an open source project and you feel you have something to add or something you can help out to fix, now what, just what is it you need to do to get started.&nbsp; The answer is fairly straightforward and simple when you follow these steps.
+Right, so you found an open source project and you feel you have something to add or something you can help out to fix, now what, just what is it you need to do to get started.
+The answer is fairly straightforward and simple when you follow these steps.

 ## 1: Fork

 ![src=]()

 Depending on which site the project is listed on there should be an option to “Fork” the project, this will create a mirror image of the project just for you on the site.
-Do not worry about it taking up space because only your changes are logged against you.&nbsp; GIT servers are usually clever enough to not create duplicates of files everywhere.
+Do not worry about it taking up space because only your changes are logged against you.
+GIT servers are usually clever enough to not create duplicates of files everywhere.
 Fork hard and Fork often.

 ###### Main Repository: